US-China tariffs: What’s behind them, who stands to be hurt?

 The White House last month announced plans to slap 25 percent tariffs on roughly 1,100 goods imported from China, worth $50 billion a year.
 It had originally proposed the tariffs in April, starting with 1,333 Chinese products.
 After receiving public feedback, the administration cut 515 imports from the blacklist and added 284 others.

-Starting Friday, the U.S. will tax 818 Chinese products, worth $34 billion a year, from the original list.
+Starting Friday, the U.S. is taxing 818 Chinese products, worth $34 billion a year, from the original list.
 It won’t target the 284 additions, worth $16 billion, until it gathers further public comments.

 HOW IS CHINA RESPONDING?

 China has warned that it won’t yield to Trump’s pressure.
-If the U.S. starts taxing Chinese imports Friday, Beijing plans to impose 25 percent tariffs on 545 U.S. products worth $34 billion a year — from soybeans and lobsters to sport-utility vehicles and whiskey.
+Once the U.S. starts taxing Chinese imports Friday, Beijing has said it will impose 25 percent tariffs on 545 U.S. products worth $34 billion a year — from soybeans and lobsters to sport-utility vehicles and whiskey.
 China is considering a follow-up tariff on an additional 114 U.S. goods, worth $16 billion a year.

 Beijing’s target list of U.S. goods to penalize is heavy on agriculture.
 That’s hardly a coincidence.
 Its tariffs are meant to deliver pain to American farmers, who overwhelmingly backed Trump in the 2016 election and whose interests are represented by powerful lobbyists and members of Congress.